CyclopsGames1453/Dice-Matching-Game/README.md

 # Rules

-+three of a kind is worth 100 points multiplied by the given number, e.g. three 5s are worth 500 points +three 1s are worth 1,000 points
++ three of a kind is worth 100 points multiplied by the given number, e.g. three 5s are worth 500 points
++ three 1s are worth 1,000 points